background image for GxP Lifeline

 MasterControl’s latest articles on CMO’s Supply Chain Management Challenges and their solutions.

-Every company’s supply chain is unique.
-But all pharma contract manufacturing supply chains share one common trait: they’re predictably unpredictable.
-Responding to the next inevitable batch of unforeseen disruptions requires contract manufacturing organizations (CMOs) and contract development manufacturing organizations (CDMOs) to demonstrate a high degree of flexibility.
-Fortunately, there are practical improvements contract organizations can start making today to ramp up the flexibility of their supply chains and improve their ability to adapt quickly when new challenges arise.
+Every supply chain is unique.
+However, when it comes to pharmaceutical contract manufacturing supply chains, one common trait stands out – they’re all predictably unpredictable.
+To effectively respond to the inevitable batch of unforeseen disruptions that will come their way, contract manufacturing organizations (CMOs) and contract development manufacturing organizations (CDMOs) must demonstrate flexibility to the highest degree.
+Fortunately, there are practical improvements that can enhance the flexibility of CMO supply chains and help pharma companies adapt quickly to new challenges that may arise.

-Although there isn’t a blanket approach that will enhance supply chain versatility for every contract organization, initiatives involving any or all three of the following steps will help pharma contract manufacturers realize the benefits of flexibility.
+While there isn’t a one-size-fits-all approach to augment supply chain versatility for every organization, there are three steps that can help CMO pharma companies realize the benefits of flexibility:

-• Facilitating the development and documentation of criteria for supplier performance.
+• Facilitating the development and documentation of supplier performance criteria.

-• Allowing for the immediate and seamless sharing of data between systems that were previously disconnected.
+• Enabling immediate and seamless data sharing between previously disconnected systems.

 • Identifying serious quality issues and their respective corrective actions.

-• Establishing a two-way communication medium between CMOs/CDMOs and their suppliers, making it easier for all parties involved to identify responsibilities and define expectations.
+• Establishing effective communication channels between CMOs/CDMOs and suppliers, clarifying responsibilities and expectations.

-• Simplifying the contextualization of supplier-related data so pharma contract manufacturers can make smarter and faster data-driven decisions.
+• Simplifying the contextualization of supplier-related data, enabling faster and smarter data-driven decisions.

-1. Conduct thorough supply and supplier risk assessments.
+• Conduct thorough assessments of supply and supplier risks.

-4. Regionalize the supply of critical materials where possible.2
+• Regionalize the supply of critical materials whenever feasible.2

-Just as implementing a supply chain QMS dramatically enhances visibility and transparency, advanced digital tools are helping pharma companies take a more holistic and comprehensive approach to managing risks.
-As Gartner recently reported, “Many companies are experimenting with technologies that enable quick changes among suppliers and advanced analytics that help predict potential challenges better.”3 Technologies like digital-twin simulations and similar types of contract manufacturing software tools can help identify risk areas where inefficiencies lead to larger systemic issues, thus enabling organizations to fix problems sooner.
+Similar to how CMO management software dramatically enhances visibility and transparency, other advanced digital tools are enabling pharma companies to take a holistic and comprehensive approach to risk management.
+McKinsey & Company reports that many pharma companies are experimenting with technologies that facilitate rapid changes among suppliers and leverage advanced analytics to predict potential challenges better.3 Digital-twin simulations and similarly advanced software tools help identify risk areas where inefficiencies lead to larger systemic issues, enabling pharma organizations to address issues promptly.

 • Increasing the extent of dual sourcing.

-• reating excess capacity in existing global networks, if possible.5
+• Creating excess capacity within global networks, where feasible.5

-While pharma contract manufacturers are usually the ones big pharma companies turn to when the need to localize arises, CMOs and CDMOs can apply the same strategy to managing their own suppliers.
-Whether it involves making a radical transition to a hub-and-spoke model or finding new joint warehousing opportunities for raw materials, there are a variety of constructive options pharma contract manufacturers can pursue to localize, streamline, or otherwise enhance the flexibility of their supply chains.
+While CMO pharma companies are typically sought out by larger pharma organizations in times of localization needs, CMOs and CDMOs can apply the same strategy to manage their own suppliers.
+Whether through transitioning to a hub-and-spoke model or finding joint warehousing opportunities for raw materials, there are constructive options available to localize, streamline, or enhance the flexibility of supply chains.

-Pharma contract manufacturers must develop some degree of flexibility in order to appropriately and expediently respond to supply chain disruptions.
-Embracing contract manufacturing software tools that simplify data sharing, communication, and collaboration with suppliers is the key to developing the flexibility a CMO or CDMO must have to succeed in a rapidly changing, ultra-competitive industry.
-To learn how supply chain QMS software can catalyze flexibility in your organization, visit MasterControl’s supplier management solutions page.
+Flexibility is crucial for CMO pharma organizations to respond to supply chain disruptions effectively and expediently.
+Embracing modern CMO management software tools that simplify data sharing, communication, and collaboration with suppliers is the key to keeping pace with the rapidly evolving, ultra-competitive pharmaceutical industry.
+To learn how CMO management software can catalyze flexibility in your organization’s supply chain, visit MasterControl’s supplier management solutions page.

 Resources: